Types of Degrees Electromechanical Maintenance Majors Are Getting

 |Hispanic or Latino||113|

-Americans aren’t the only ones with an interest in Other Electromechanical & Instrumentation & Maintenance Technologies/Technicians.
+Other Electromechanical & Instrumentation & Maintenance Technologies/Technicians appeals to people across the globe.
 About 0.6% of those with this major are international students.

 How Much Do Electromechanical Maintenance Majors Make?